List of awards and nominations received by Demi Moore

 The following is a list of awards, honors, and nominations received by American actress Demi Moore.
-Among her various accolades, she has received a Golden Globe Award, a Critics' Choice Award, a Screen Actors Guild Award, and an Independent Spirit Award as well as nominations for an Academy Award, a British Academy Film Award, a Directors Guild of America Award, and a Primetime Emmy Award.
+Among her various accolades, she has received a Golden Globe Award, a Critics' Choice Award, an Actor Award, and a Film Independent Spirit Award as well as nominations for an Academy Award, a British Academy Film Award, a Directors Guild of America Award, and a Primetime Emmy Award.

 Moore made her film debut with the science fiction horror film Parasite (1982), and subsequently appeared on the soap opera General Hospital (1982–1984) and was a short-lived member of the Brat Pack, having roles in Blame It on Rio (1984), St. Elmo's Fire (1985), and About Last Night...
 (1986).
-Her role as Molly Jensen in the romantic fantasy thriller film Ghost (1990) garnered her praise; she earned a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, and won the Saturn Award for Best Actress.
+Her role as Molly Jensen in the romantic fantasy thriller film Ghost (1990) garnered her praise; she earned a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, and won the Saturn Award for Best Actress.
 For her performances in the legal drama film A Few Good Men (1992), the drama film Indecent Proposal (1993), the erotic thriller film Disclosure (1994), the romantic drama film The Scarlet Letter (1995), the action films G.I.
 Jane (1997), and Charlie's Angels: Full Throttle (2003), Moore obtained a total of nine MTV Movie & TV Award nominations, winning in 1994 for Best Kiss.

 Moore attained critical attention for her role in the HBO television film If These Walls Could Talk (1996), which she also executive produced.
 She received a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film and the Primetime Emmy Award for Outstanding Television Movie.
-As part of the ensemble in the drama film Bobby (2006) and the financial thriller film Margin Call (2011), she was given various accolades: for Bobby, she earned a nomination for the Critics' Choice Movie Award for Best Acting Ensemble and the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, meanwhile for Margin Call, she won the honorary Robert Altman Award at the Independent Spirit Awards.
-She made her directorial debut with the comedy-drama anthology television film Five (2011), which earned her a nomination for the Directors Guild of America Award for Outstanding Directing – Miniseries or TV Film.
+As part of the ensemble in the drama film Bobby (2006) and the financial thriller film Margin Call (2011), she was given various accolades: for Bobby, she earned a nomination for the Critics' Choice Movie Award for Best Acting Ensemble and the Actor Award for Outstanding Performance by a Cast in a Motion Picture, meanwhile for Margin Call, she won the honorary Robert Altman Award at the Film Independent Spirit Awards.
+She made her directorial debut with the comedy drama anthology television film Five (2011), which earned her a nomination for the Directors Guild of America Award for Outstanding Directorial Achievement in Movies for Television and Limited Series.

-For her role in The Substance (2024), Moore won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Award for Best Actress, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role and was nominated for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, and the Independent Spirit Award for Best Lead Performance.
+For her role in The Substance (2024), Moore won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Award for Best Actress, and the Actor Award for Outstanding Performance by a Female Actor in a Leading Role and was nominated for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, and the Film Independent Spirit Award for Best Lead Performance.